The best nootropic supplements for 2023 cover the fundamentals for supporting great cognitive function, performance, and brain health.

 - Boosts the use of neurotransmitters serotonin, dopamine, and GABA in your brain.
 As well as increasing Brain-Derived Neurotrophic Factor (BDNF) and Nerve Growth Factor (NGF).[xxiii]

 Most neurohackers report a calming effect within 30 – 45 minutes of taking L-Theanine.
-Cognition gets a boost, and energy levels rise without the jitteriness caused by stimulants like caffeine.
+Cognition gets a boost, and energy levels rise, and it helps suppress the jitteriness caused by stimulants like caffeine.

 Some report L-Theanine has stopped their anxiety and panic attacks.